Imane219/U201872069/README.md

 Please manage your code refer the format of this repo.

 ## How to compile？
+If you are using Windows, please install MobaXterm;
+If Mac, iterm will be ok.
 ```
 ssh -p 50022 ds@222.20.79.232 -Y (password:000000)